Kitware/CMake/Help/manual/cmake-buildsystem.7.rst

 as a ``COMMAND`` executable.

 The scope of the definition of an :prop_tgt:`IMPORTED` target is the directory where it was defined.
-It may be accessed and used from sub-directories, but not from parent directories or sibling directories.
+It may be accessed and used from subdirectories, but not from parent directories or sibling directories.
 The scope is similar to the scope of a cmake variable.

 It is also possible to define a ``GLOBAL`` :prop_tgt:`IMPORTED` target which is accessible globally in the buildsystem.

-See :manual:`cmake-packages(7)` for more on creating packages with :prop_tgt:`IMPORTED` targets.
+See the :manual:`cmake-packages(7)` manual for more on creating packages with :prop_tgt:`IMPORTED` targets.

 Alias Targets
 -------------